smintio/Portals-Components-SDK/Examples/Frontend/README.md

 "smint-io-pc:production": "npm publish && npm info --json | $SMINT_IO_SDK_HOME/SmintIo.Portals.SDK.PublishComponent.CLI -env production"
 ```

-### Extras for Smint.io Certified partners

-If you are one of our `Smint.io Certified` partners, you will also get access to the source code of our own Smint.io Portals components.
-You can then check how we did things, and you can use our code
-as a reference for you to solve your requirements.
-In this case, we recommend you to check out that source code from [here](https://smintio.visualstudio.com/SmintIo-UIComponents/_git/SmintIo-UIComponents).

-1. Check out the `page-templates` directory to find the implementations of our page templates

-	- Here you can find a list of our page template components (not up-to-date, but helpful): https://github.com/smintio/Portals-Components-SDK/blob/main/Examples/Frontend/docs/smintio-page-templates.md

-2. Check out the `ui-components` directory to find the implementations of our UI components

-	- Here you can find a list of our UI components (not up-to-date, but helpful): https://github.com/smintio/Portals-Components-SDK/blob/main/Examples/Frontend/docs/smintio-ui-components.md

-3. Check out the `portals-components` directory to find the implementation of our shared component library
-4. Please do not forget to pull this repository regularily, as we constantly update our codebase

-If you have any questions about the code, on how to build those components, or whatever else, please do not hesitate to get in touch at [support@smint.io](mailto:support@smint.io)!

 ### The example frontend component

 The [example Vue.js component itself](ui-example-hello-world-1//src//PortalsUiComponent.vue) is pretty basic.